You Can Say That Again: The Role of Repetition in Conversation Design

 For more great tips check out Google’s Conversation Design best practices.

-Special thanks to Eunice Liu for assisting with content and to Kimberly Harvey for the illustration.
+Special thanks to Eunice Liu for assisting with content.